 The blend of local grapes – Tinta Roriz, Tinta Barroca, and Touriga Francesca – doesn’t give much indication of what to expect, so we’ll tell you: it’s a full-bodied, characterful wine with herby aromas, and rich plum and raisin aromas.
 (Not surprising, as it originates in the Douro Valley, home also to rich, plummy Port.)
 Match with robust dishes.

-A new listing for 2015, and a wine that impressed us hugely at recent tastings.
+A wine that impressed us hugely at recent tastings.
 (And that was before we found out it was a multiple award-winner around the world.)
 A generous mouthful of plummy, brambly fruit, with a refreshing minerality on the finish.
 After Malbec it’s Argentina’s second most popular red, and we reckon it could become just as popular over here too.
 Try with any white or red meat.

 BIG SPICY REDS

 Argentina’s ‘national grape’ brings its signature dark purple colour and plummy aromas to this outstanding food wine.
-Lots of character and good length make it a natural to pair with a good steak
+Lots of character and good length make it a natural to pair with a good steak.
+An established favourite.

-New to our list for 2016, though we have featured Mitolo’s wines at several Lux dinners.
+We have featured Mitolo’s wines at several Lux dinners.
 Their Cabernet Sauvignon is made using partially dried grapes, resulting in a classic Southern Australian red: deep in colour, powerfully scented, a bit of a blockbuster in fact.
-But with the right food its balance shines through; try with steak, chops and even cheese!
+But with the right food its balance shines through; try with steak, stews and even cheese.

 This is what makes Australia a great wine country: straight-ahead, no-nonsense, easy-drinking red, with buckets of warm, red berry flavours, substantial but not sledgehammer body, and a few subtle eucalyptus notes tucked away underneath.
 Pure pleasure.